-The school day starts and registers are taken at 8.50am (9.05am during staggered starts as per covid 19 procedures) by the class teacher and pupils receive a late mark if they are not in their class by that time.
-School recommends that pupils arrive by 8.45am (Reception 8.40am, Yr1-Yr2 8.45am, Yr3-Yr4 8.50am, Yr5-Yr6 8.55am and siblings 9.00am during staggered start as per covid-19 procedures).
+The school day starts and registers are taken at 8.55am by the class teacher and pupils receive a late mark if they are not in their class by 8.55am.
+School recommends that pupils arrive for 8.40am when the school gates open.

-- If a pupil arrives late to school parents/carers will receive a text message/telephone call to inform them of their child's late arrival. - Late arrival to school following the close of registers is classified as an absence.
-If a pupil is persistently late after the official close of the register, the school may request the local authority issue a Penalty Notice.
+- If a pupil arrives late to school on 3 occasions, parents/carers will receive a letter message/telephone call to inform them of their child's punctuality. - Late arrival to school following the close of registers (9.30am) is classified as an absence.
+If a pupil is persistently late after the official close of the register, the school may request a meeting and/or the local authority issue a Penalty Notice.